In this advanced ESL lesson, students learn vocabulary related to illness and disease. They will also learn about similes.

 Similes

 In this part of the lesson, similes are explained and exemplified (as sick as a dog, as fit as a fiddle, etc.).
 The student’s task is to match the words to the sentences in order to complete the similes.
-Then, they read a story about a woman who came down with the flu, and match the extracted expressions with their meanings (e.g. back on her feet, worked up, as quick as a hare, etc.).
+Then, they read a story about a woman who came down with the flu, and match the extracted expressions with their meanings (e.g. back on her feet, worked up, as fast as a hare, etc.).

 Video: How do germs spread?